Equity Commons is spearheading innovative approaches to increase empathy via cutting-edge technology.

 Schedule a consultation

-By integrating the latest cross-disciplinary research with cutting-edge technology, we offer powerful Virtual Reality training solutions for reducing implicit bias.
+By integrating the latest cross-disciplinary research with cutting-edge technology, we offer powerful Virtual Reality training solutions for increasing empathy.

-Recognizing the widely demonstrated negative impacts implicit bias has on society and across major industries, our team was motivated to craft a solution that builds more equitable and inclusive environments.
+Recognizing the widely demonstrated negative impacts gaps in empathy and understanding have on society, our team was motivated to craft a solution that builds more empathetic and effective environments.

-By integrating the latest cross-disciplinary research with cutting-edge technology, we offer powerful Virtual Reality training solutions for reducing implicit bias.
+By integrating the latest cross-disciplinary research with cutting-edge technology, we offer powerful Virtual Reality training solutions for increasing empathy.

-Recognizing the widely demonstrated negative impacts implicit bias has on society and across major industries, our team was motivated to craft a solution that builds more equitable and inclusive environments.
+Recognizing the widely demonstrated negative impacts gaps in empathy and understanding have on society, our team was motivated to craft a solution that builds more empathetic and effective environments.

 Schedule a consultation